-We welcome our duties under the Equality Act 2010 to treat everyone equally and fairly, advance equality of opportunity and foster good relations in relation to protected groups, these are age, gender, marital status/civil partnership, transgender, sexual orientation, race, colour, nationality, ethnic origin, national origin, pregnancy/maternity, religion/belief, or disability.
+We welcome our duties under the Equality Act 2010 to treat everyone equally and fairly, advance equality of opportunity and foster good relations with regards to protected groups which are age, gender, marital status/civil partnership, transgender, sexual orientation, race, colour, nationality, ethnic origin, national origin, pregnancy/maternity, religion/belief, or disability.

-Our guiding commitments/principles aim to ensure that all our services, course and programmes and working practices are available without discrimination, harassment or victimisation.
+Our guiding commitments/principles aim to ensure that all our services, courses and programmes and working practices are available without discrimination, harassment or victimisation.